maceip/merkle-tree-certificates/README.md

-Merkle Tree Certificates for TLS, forked to add ENS
+Merkle Tree Certificates for TLS: Ethereum Edition
 ===================================================

 🚨 Merkle Tree Certificates (**MTC**) is a moving target, this is a fork of https://github.com/bwesterb/mtc/